 Management isn’t something that you receive a handbook for.
 In fact, becoming a manager is often something that you are thrown into and have to learn on the fly.
-In the spirit of Halloween, we asked a panel of management and leadership experts to share a few spooky management stories…
+In order to help you avoid some of the most common management mistakes, we asked a panel of experts to share a few spooky management stories…

 Here are ten common management mistakes – and some expert tips on how you can avoid them!

 - Failing to recognize that everyone has unique strengths

 - Being reluctant to delegate tasks and processes

 - Not having a plan or agenda for your one-on-one meetings

 - Not giving actionable suggestions for improvement

 - Not recognizing and rewarding team members for their work

 - Scheduling meetings without a clear purpose

 - Not setting clear goals and deadlines